 Life During College (The Learning Stuff)

 - Learn Stuff – your professors aren’t paid for their good looks, they’re paid to teach you something.
 Take advantage of that high-priced education and pay attention.
 The more you learn now, the less you’ll have to learn later.
-You don’t need to be a straight A student to learn – just pay attention, do your assignments in a timely manner, and take advantage of office hours (that time professors set aside to help you outside of class).
+You don’t need to be a straight-A student to learn – just pay attention, do your assignments in a timely manner, and take advantage of office hours (that time professors set aside to help you outside of class).

 - Teach Stuff – as you advance in school, take advantage of student-teacher opportunities.
-You’ll spend a good part of your professional career teaching people what you know – whether consulting for a client, or managing a junior employee.
+You’ll spend a good part of your professional career teaching people what you know – whether consulting for a client or managing a junior employee.
 You might as well start doing it now.

 - Intern – it’s never too early to get an internship.
 Internships help you home in on what you really want to do with your education after school – and they’re often the ticket to your first job.
-Work your family and college connections for internship leads – better yet, volunteer for a non-profit that needs PR, social media or writing help.
+Work your family and college connections for internship leads – better yet, volunteer for a non-profit that needs PR, social media, or writing help.

 - Writing – learn to write well.
 Pick up a copy of The Elements of Style and read it.
-Pay attention in those writing-related classes.
+Pay attention to those writing-related classes.
 Consider starting a blog where you can write about topics that interest you (this can separate you from the pack of applicants when you’re trying to get your first job too).
 More importantly, being able to write well is one of the most valuable skills you can bring into the workforce.
 All employers look for writing skills – particularly across all marketing disciplines.

 - Don’t Skip Class – half of college is showing up.
 Take a full load of classes and go to them.
 You’ll get out of college faster and you’ll learn 10 times more than your roommate that stays in bed all day.